jjessiima/genematch/README.md

 Users can upload genetics codes into the file, and the code will print out the amout of genetic matches and the frequency.
-Unlike other programs using arrays, our program utilizes hashmaps to directly find matches.
+Unlike other programs using arrays that would take around 5-7 hours to run, our program utilizes hashmaps to directly find matches in seconds.
 Such as :
 ```bash
 $ sudo apt-get install ruby